jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

 | `more_fatty` | Boolean | Indicates if a recipe's total fat content is above the median or not. |

 ## Univariate Analysis
-Below is the box visualization of the column `total_fat_(PDV)`.
+Below is the histogram of the column `total_fat_(PDV)`.

-**ADD GRAPH HERE**
+<iframe
+  src="assets/fatHist.html"
+  width="650"
+  height="600"
+  frameborder="0"
+></iframe>

-Since there are extreme outliers, I'll use the median over the mean so that the outliers do not have too extreme of an influence on my measure of central tendency.
+Since there are extreme outliers, we will use the median over the mean so that the outliers do not have too extreme of an influence on my measure of central tendency.
+The median is 20.
+Most of the data is between fences 0 and 85.

+We will also create a visualization of all ratings to understand the distribution of ratings.

+<iframe
+  src="assets/ratingDist.html"
+  width="650"
+  height="600"
+  frameborder="0"
+></iframe>

+The data is very positively skewed, with most ratings around a 4 or 5.
+The skew of these two graphs will need to be taken into consideration when fitting a classifier for predicting ratings.

+## Bivariate Analysis

 # Assessment of Missingness
 ## NMAR Analysis